FREE!

 go first to Vincennes,

-eastern end-station of Métro line N° 1; the trip from central
+eastern end-station of Métro line N° 1; the trip from

 Paris will cost you a single Métro ticket and about a 20-minute